gitlabhq/gitlab-ci/doc/examples/test-and-deploy-ruby-application-to-heroku.md

-## Test and Deploy Python application to Heroku
+## Test and Deploy Ruby application to Heroku
-This example will guide you how to run tests in your Python application and deploy it automatiacally to staging and production Heroku application.
+This example will guide you how to run tests in your Ruby application and deploy it automatiacally to staging and production Heroku application.

 You can check the [source](https://gitlab.com/ayufan/ruby-getting-started) and [CI status](https://ci.gitlab.com/projects/4050).